patwilliams04/DSCI411-project/README.md

-# DSCI441 Project- Economic Indicator Forecasting Project
+# DSCI441 Project- Unemployment Rate Forecasting

 ## Summary
 This project focuses on the prediction and interpretation of economic health indicators, with a particular interest in unemployment rates.
 An extensive dataset including data scraped and aggregated from Macrotrends.net is used, including market indices, prices of precious metals, and various commodities that capture energy market dynamics and inflationary trends.
 Exchange and interest rates are also incorporated to reflect international economic strength and policy impact.
 The project aims to utilize machine learning methods like non-linear regression and neural networks to model and forecast economic indicators such as unemployment, aiming to reveal the complex interrelations within the data.